 Yes, prospective students may apply to begin the MA in International Education Management program in either fall (August) or spring (January).

 Applicants are encouraged to apply by the application deadlines for priority consideration.
-For Fall 2012, we will continue to review applications for the MA in International Education Management program through the summer, and it is anticipated that scholarships/financial aid will continue to be available.
+We will continue to review applications for the MA in International Education Management program after the deadlines, as long as space is available.
+It is anticipated that scholarships/financial aid will continue to be available for late applicants.

 Students with extended professional experience in the international education field will have the option, with approval of the program coordinator, to complete a thesis project in lieu of practicum.